odoo/documentation/inventory/management/misc/schedulers.rst

 The scheduler is the calculation engine which plans and prioritises production and purchasing automatically according to the rules defined on products.
-By default, the scheduler is set to run once a day (Odoo automatically creates a **Scheduled Action** for this).
+By default, the scheduler is set to run once a day (Twenty20 automatically creates a **Scheduled Action** for this).

 Calculating Requirements / Scheduling